Password Book

 Now that my daughter is approaching 18 and preparing to graduate, I’ve begun building a file system and a password book just for her.

-I also made these alternative covers for my children.
-They were fun to make, so I added them for anyone who wanted a different style or to add extra personality to their home management system.
+I made these alternative covers for my children using photos of our beloved pets.
+They were a lot of fun to make, so I added them to my printables page for anyone else who wanted to add extra personality to their home management system.

 The Sunflower Password Book (PDF Printable)